-(iii) It is understood that maximal class size may be established for certain courses based on the nature of the materials studied, the nature of the work requirements for students, size of facility available and issues of safety.
-Such decisions will be made by the Academic Dean following receipt of recommendations from Senate. (iv) The University recognizes the benefit for faculty members to have marking assistance in large-enrolment courses, and shall provide funds to enable faculty members teaching in excess of 125 students to access marking/grading assistance appropriate to their needs.
+- (iii) It is understood that maximal class size may be established for certain courses based on the nature of the materials studied, the nature of the work requirements for students, size of facility available and issues of safety.
+Such decisions will be made by the Academic Dean following receipt of recommendations from Senate. - (iv) If a member teaches a 3-credit course that has a total enrollment in excess of forty (40) students in any given term, the member will be entitled to marking/grading assistance.